What Is HUD Housing?

 HUD housing refers to a program implemented under Lyndon B. Johnson as part of his War on Poverty.
 HUD's mission is to create suitable and decent housing for all Americans.
-HUD offers two primary housing types for low-income families, disabled individuals, or elderly individuals:
+HUD offers public housing types for low-income families, disabled individuals, or elderly individuals.

 The first type of HUD housing is the Housing Choice Voucher program, commonly referred to as the Section 8 program.
 This program provides individuals with a rent subsidy to obtain housing in their local private rental market.
 This is an excellent option for those families who would like to pick out their own housing and not be limited to public housing projects.
 With the ability to pick any type of housing, a family's section 8 Voucher can be used for apartments, single-family homes, or townhomes.